 The particulate sampling system shall be started and operated on by-pass.

-The particulate background level of the dilution air may be determined by sampling the dilution air prior to the entrance of the exhaust gas into the dilution tunnel.
-The measurement may be done prior to or after the test.
-If the measurement is done both at the beginning and at the end of the cycle, the values may be averaged.
+The particulate background level of the diluent may be determined by sampling the diluent prior to the entrance of the exhaust gas into the dilution tunnel.
+The measurement may be done during, prior to or after the test.
+If the measurement is done both at the beginning and at the end of the test run, the values may be averaged.
 If a different sampling system is used for background measurement, the measurement shall be done in parallel to the test run.